drtonyr/carbonTaxBackstop/docs/README.md

-# A carbon tax backstop to guarantee carbon neutrality
+# A Carbon Tax Backstop to Guarantee Carbon Neutrality
 ## Abstract

 This work models the impact of a [Carbon Tax](https://en.wikipedia.org/wiki/Carbon_tax) on UK household spending and tax rasied.
 It is widely accepted that we must achieve [carbon neutrality](https://en.wikipedia.org/wiki/Carbon_neutrality) as soon as is practical and a carbon tax is regarded as the main economic tool to achive this.